jrawbits/VisionEval-Wiki-JR/Documentation-Plan.md

 -   Licensing
 -   How to modify or add a model

-## Using VisionEval for Research or Classroom Projects
+## G. Using VisionEval for Research or Classroom Projects

 **Primary audience:** model researcher or teacher
 **Other audiences:** model framework developer